cdelorme/system-setup/docs/linux/dev.md

 - libgl1-mesa-dev
 - x11proto-core-dev

-These are required to build compton from source, but not really used for anything else in my particular configuration, so they are placed here.
+These are _required_ to build compton from source, but not really used for anything else in my particular configuration, so they are placed here.
+If you don't care about a good transparency utility for interface-eye-candy then you are welcome to ignore these and not install compton.

 ### development